helm/helm/docs/chart_template_guide/named_templates.md

   {{- end }}
 ```

-When the template engine reads this file, it will store away the reference to `my_labels` until `template "my_labels"` is called.
+When the template engine reads this file, it will store away the reference to `mychart_labels` until `template "mychart_labels"` is called.
 Then it will render that template inline.
 So the result will look like this:

 ```yaml
 # Source: mychart/templates/configmap.yaml